zopefoundation/meta/config/README.rst

 It is possible to configure some options in a `.meta.toml` file inside the package repository.
 This file also stores the template name and commit id of the *meta* repository at the time of the run.
-This file is generated during the configuration run, if it does not exit or at least gets updated.
+This file is generated during the configuration run, if it does not exist or at least gets updated.
 Example:

 .. code-block:: ini